dansmyers/Simulation/2-Probability/Deliverables/1-Fan_Fiction.md

 Tip: Again, draw a tree of possible outcomes.

-###

 ### Birthday Attack

 <img src="https://64.media.tumblr.com/3ee467fbfc590a59e079ddfe7f93d34d/tumblr_psp65oRMS91s5b5tzo1_500.jpg" width="40%" />

 There are a total of 40 students in Hermoine's year at Hogwarts.
 What's the probability that no two students in Hermoine's year share the same birthday?
+Write a small program to do the calculation.

-Tip: Assume that there are 365 possible birthdays (wizards can't be born on Leap Days) and that wizards are equally likely to be born on any day of the year.
+Assume that there are 365 possible birthdays (wizards can't be born on Leap Days) and that wizards are equally likely to be born on any day of the year.

-Tip-Tip:

-Suppose there are only two students: Hermione and her best friend Harriet Potter, the Girl-Who-Lived.
+Tip: Suppose there are only two students: Hermione and her best friend Harriet Potter, the Girl-Who-Lived.
 ```
 P(Both are born on two different days) = (365 / 365) * (364 / 365)
 ```
 Hermoine's birthday can be on any day, but Harriet's must occur randomly on one of the other 364 days.

 What if there are three students?
 How about more?